Steeroy/Runtime-Terror/README.md

 # Creating Main Page

-1. Add Logo on the upper left
+1. Read in the promoted movie from data.js
-2. Add the two buttons on the right
+2. Read in the image and the text contents.
-3. Add linear gradient as background
+3. Create 2 buttons for booking and viewing the movie